electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

 #### Adding API keys to your Electric Imp Code

-Return back to the Electric Imp IDE page.
-Find the *SALESFORCE CONSTANTS* section at the end of the agent code and enter your **Consumer Key** and **Consumer Secret** (copy them from the Salesforce Connected App's page).
+- Return back to the Electric Imp IDE page.
+- Find the *SALESFORCE CONSTANTS* section at the end of the agent code and enter your **Consumer Key** and **Consumer Secret** (copy them from the Salesforce Connected App's page).
 ![IDE with code](https://imgur.com/DKc0Kyr.png)
+- Do not close IDE page.

 ### Step 5: Create a Custom Object in Salesforce